tharen/pynvel/python/pynvel/docs/readme.rst

 PyNVEL
 ======

-Python wrappers for the National Volume Estimator library.
+A Python package for using the National Volume Estimator library.

 The National Volume Estimator Library (NVEL) provides a common interface to a suite of tree volume estimation routines.
 NVEL is maintained by the